tylercampbell/blog/content/blog/snapshots/2025-01-18-aew-collision-c.md

 ---
-title: Okada & Ishii try to have a match for American television
+title: Okada & Ishii tried to have an "American TV" match
 promotion: AEW
 show: Collision
 date: 2025-01-18